 Students Transforming Great Ideas into Thriving Businesses

-The Entrepreneurship and Innovation Center (EIC) offers a unique opportunity for students in ninth through twelfth grades to gain hands-on experience in entrepreneurship and innovation by starting a business, launching a product, or offering a service.
-Accepted students attend the EIC part-time each day with the opportunity to gain high school credit through two unique entrepreneurship courses or assist with a student entrepreneurial venture without earning high school credit.
+The Entrepreneurship and Innovation Center (EIC) offers a unique opportunity for students in tenth through twelfth grades to gain hands-on experience in entrepreneurship and innovation by starting a business, launching a product, or offering a service.
+Accepted students attend the EIC part-time each day with the opportunity to gain high school credit through two unique entrepreneurship courses.

 Student entrepreneurship opportunities are limitless, but examples include: